rubenhortas/rubenhortas.github.io/_posts/2025-06-14-migrate-iptables-nftables.md

 title: Migrate from iptables to nftables.
 Boost your Linux firewall performance
 date: 2025-06-14 00:00:01 +0000
 categories: [hardening, firewall]
-tags: [hardening, firewall, iptables, nftables]
+tags: [hardening, firewall, iptables, nftables, network, sysadmin]
 ---

 Learn the essential steps to migrate your Linux firewall configurations from iptables to nftables.